Aquatic Invasive Species

 Spiny water fleas are spread when either live adult water fleas or viable resting eggs are transferred to a new body of water.
 Spiny water fleas and viruses that cause fish diseases can be transported on bait buckets, anchor ropes, fishing line, boats, waders, and nets.
 Any gear that enters infested water and is transferred to another lake or river without being thoroughly dried (for at least 5 days) or washed with hot water (>140° F for at least one minute) could transfer exotic species and fish diseases.

 The Minnesota Department of Natural Resources (DNR) has designated the following water bodies as infested: Rainy Lake, Rainy River, Namakan Lake, Kabetogama Lake, Sand Point Lake, Crane Lake, and Little Vermilion Lake.
-The infested waters designation triggers specific Invasive Species Laws that are listed on page 61 of the DNR's 2008 Fishing Regulations handbook.
+The infested waters designation triggers specific Invasive Species Laws which can be found in the most current Minnesota DNR Fishing Regulations.

 The National Park Service and DNR are working in concert to prevent the spread of the spiny water flea, other exotic species, and fish diseases by: